 Opponents of financial reform are protecting the greedy and reckless abuses on Wall Street that cost us so many jobs and created the worst economic mess since the Great Depression.
-Financial reform will protect jobs and lead to a healthier, more stable economy that creates new jobs.
+Financial reform will stop Wall Street abuses, protect jobs and lead to a stronger, more stable economy that creates new jobs.